 You can’t really market successfully to your audience until you understand the choices that they are making, and can see the alternatives from their eyes.
 The more you try to unearth your “stealth competitors”, the better your marketing will be.

-Offering too much customer choice in your business, product or services prevents your customers making any choice at all.
+Offering too much customer choice in your business, product or services prevents customers making any choice at all.

 Conversion Rate Optimization is the combination of the objective with the subjective – making creative content decisions based upon quantitative data.